Abe Gray: Cannabis Museum and activism

-As of 2021, Gray now lives in Auckland, and is currently looking for a retail space to open the fourth iteration of the museum.

-The 2020 New Zealand cannabis referendum didn't pass but regardless of the outcome, Gray plans to get the museum back up and running again in Auckland.
+The 2020 New Zealand cannabis referendum did not pass, but in 2021, Gray moved to Auckland, and began looking for a retail space to open the fourth iteration of the museum.
+In 2023 Gray held a fundraiser for reopening the museum in the iconic Hopetoun Alpha heritage building in Central Auckland, with a view to reopening the museum permanently at that location.
+In 2024 Gray started weekly social club meet ups at an Auckland waterfront bar and announced that the Museum would re-open permanently in Hopetoun Alpha in mid-2024.
+On August 9th 2024 the Museum was officially re-opened by Auckland Central Member of Parliament and Green Party Co-Leader Chloe Swarbrick in a ribbon cutting ceremony.

 Views

 Gray said he believes what stops marijuana law reform is that it's a direct challenge to existing power structures.
 Drug companies are reluctant, on financial grounds, to have laws that allow people to grow "medicine" in their back yards and police would be hesitant to water down laws that give them the power to search and prosecute hundreds of thousands of Kiwis, he says.
 "All of these barriers exist to change.
 Even if it seems obvious it should be done for the good of human rights."
 Gray believes public pressure for change will become more vocal as other countries, particularly Australia, adopt laws allowing marijuana for medical reasons.

 In 2016, following Rebecca Reider being allowed to travel through the customs at Auckland Airport with medicinal cannabis, Gray said Reider's success would open the way for others to bring in cannabis.

 Gray was skeptical that CBD gel being tested on patients in New Zealand with a specific form of epilepsy would change the mind of the Minister of Health.
 "The current approach of the NZ Ministry of Health tends to ignore the evidence from people who have successfully used various cannabis products."
 He added, "My experience indicates that the real problem is not the lack of evidence, but the lack of resources to collect, assess and circulate that evidence in a transparent way and a lack of education of doctors and other medical experts on how and why cannabinoids work and how they can most effectively be used."